Data Group Event Handler

 Multilingualism

-Opens a dialog in which the title or description can be stored in multiple languages.
-Further information on this topic can be found here.
+Opens a dialog box in each case where the title or description can be entered in multiple languages.
+You can find more information on this topic here.

-In this section, you have the ability to narrow down the events to which the event handler responds.
-A distinction is made between two types of event:
+In this section, you can specify which events the event handler responds to.
+A distinction is made between two types of events:

 -